datacommonsorg/docsite/api/sheets/get_variable.md

 The value of the variable at those places on the specified date or on the latest available date, if no date is specified.

-> **Note**: It’s best to minimize the number of function calls to `=DCGET` by using a single call to get the values for a column of statistical variables.
-This is because a spreadsheet will make one call to a Google server [per function call](https://developers.google.com/apps-script/guides/sheets/functions#optimization){: target="_blank"}.
-If your sheet contains thousands of separate calls to `=DCGET` you can expect it to be slow and return with errors.

 ## Examples

 This section contains examples of using the `=DCGET` formula to returns the values of [statistical variable](/glossary.html#variable)s such as `Count_Person` and `Median_Income_Person`.